xyt6151/ESPLowPowerSensor/task-list.md

 # Task List
 Use this document to keep track of tasks that need to be done.
-Determine

 ## Unfinished tasks
-1. Add a method to disable interrupts if the user wants to revert to the original behavior
+No unfinished tasks remaining.

 ## Finished tasks
 1. Create the basic library structure (header and source files)